zapabob/ROCm/docs/rocm.md

-# What is AMD ROCm™ Platform?
+# AMD ROCm™ Platform - Overview

 ROCm™ is an open-source stack for GPU computation.
 ROCm is primarily Open-Source Software (OSS) that allows developers the freedom to customize and tailor their